 And it can get pretty expensive pretty fast if you ruin 10 lbs of pellets sitting in your hopper by leaving them in there on a hot and humid day.

-Typically, any type of wood pellets will do; however, part of the fun of bbq is choosing your favorite wood type, so put some thought into it based on the type of food you are cooking.
+Typically, any type of wood pellets will do; however, part of the fun of BBQ is choosing your favorite wood type, so put some thought into it based on the type of food you are cooking.

 Every recipe on our site comes with our personal recommendation of the best type of wood to use when cooking that food.